Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: The [Lt] -theories of tame Hahn fields

-By Lemma \ref{thm: relative algebraic closure in maximal kaplansky}, the relative algebraic closure of $\F_p(t)$ in $L$ and $F$ are algebraically maximal Kaplansky fields.
-Hence, $(E,v)$ is also a Kaplansky field and $(K,v)$ is the unique maximal immediate extension of $E$.
-Thus, the isomorphism of the copies of $E$ in $L$ and $F$ extends to an isomorphism valued fields between $K$ and a subfield of $F$ and we are in the situation of Lemma \ref{lem: ake}, noting that our particular choice of $L$ satisfies the general assumptions of this section. \end{proof}
+By elementary equivalence in $\Lval$, both $(L,v)$ and $(F,w)$ are algebraically maximal Kaplansky fields.
+By Theorem \ref{thm: relative algebraic closure in maximal kaplansky}, the relative algebraic closure of $\F_p(t)$ in $L$ and $F$ are therefore algebraically maximal Kaplansky fields.
+Hence, $(D',v)$ is also a Kaplansky field and $(K,v)$ is the unique algebraically maximal immediate algebraic extension of $D'$, as in Lemma \ref{lem: unique algebraically maximal}.
+Thus, the isomorphism of the copies of $D'$ in $L$ and $F$ extends to an isomorphism of valued fields between $K$ and a subfield of $F$ and we are in the situation of Lemma \ref{lem: ake}, noting that our particular choice of $L$ satisfies the general assumptions of this section. \end{proof}